-The Anti-monopoly Office issues a decision on the basis of a notification of a transaction within 60 working days following the date of delivery of the notification.
-The chairman of the Anti-monopoly Office can reasonably extend the period in complex cases, even repeatedly, by a maximum total of 90 working days.
+The Anti-Monopoly Office issues a decision within 25 working days following the date of delivery of a complete notification of a transaction.
+The chairman of the Anti-Monopoly Office can reasonably extend the period in complex cases, by a maximum of 90 working days.
 Merging parties may not exercise the rights and obligations arising from the transaction closing until the final decisions have entered into force.
 On the other hand, notification of a transaction may also be made before the conclusion of the contract or before there is another relevant legal fact establishing a merger or acquisition of control.
 It is therefore possible, through careful structuring of the transaction, to optimally plan obtaining consent, in order to avoid unnecessary complications and delays.

-26 Prevention and prosecution of anti-competitive practices Which authorities have the power to prevent or prosecute anticompetitive or manipulative practices in the electricity sector?
+26 Prevention and prosecution of anti-competitive practices

+Which authorities have the power to prevent or prosecute anticompetitive or manipulative practices in the electricity sector?

-In general, the Anti-monopoly Office and the European Commission have the power to pursue and prosecute anti-competitive conduct in Slovakia.
+In general, the Anti-Monopoly Office and the European Commission have the power to pursue and prosecute anti-competitive conduct in Slovakia.
 In network industries (including energy), these rights are also entrusted to the RONI.